[Grimmfest Easter] POST MORTEM Review – A Mourning Portrait Photographer Goes Ghost Hunting

 At a carnival, Anna watches Tomas take pictures of the dead and enlists him to come with her to do the same in her village.
 With the opportunity to make money, he takes the offer and stays with Marsca (Judit Schell), a schoolteacher.
 Tomas’ first night is not a welcome one.
 He experiences disturbing noises and sounds, becoming increasingly alarmed.
 Tomas confronts Marsca about the noises and she asks him if he’s afraid of the dark.
 As Tomas begins taking portraits of dead family members around the village, the dead become displeased and paranormal activities heighten.

 While Tomas and Anna begin to uncover what the dead are trying to communicate, the villagers become targets of the dead, being dragged and thrust around in their homes.
 The relationship between Tomas and Anna is a bit off-putting.
 However unintentional, their relationship with one another can be seen as inappropriate.
 This fault lies with the storytelling but is not a distraction as the film picks up.

 Post Mortem was selected by Hungary for the Best International Feature Film Category for the 94th Academy Awards but was not selected.
 Bergendy’s direction creates a cold and eerie atmosphere, which allows room for some discomfort, but is not enough to scare audiences.
-While the film brings nothing new to the horror-mystery films, I commend Bergendy’s commentary on ghost hunting post World War One.
+While the film brings nothing new to the genre, Bergendy’s commentary on ghost hunting post-World War I is commendable.
 Klem’s character is indeed a ghost hunter by 20th-century standards: he cleverly uses his dry plate camera, bells, sand, and ropes to catch the ghosts haunting the village.